emilyscassidy/emilyscassidy.github.io/index.md

 ---

 ### About
-Emily Cassidy is an environmental researcher and award-winning science writer.
-Her research has been featured in _National Geographic_, _Vox_, and _NBC News_.
+Emily Cassidy is an environmental scientist, science writer, and an expert in agriculture, climate, and land use change.
+She has published in scientific journals including *Science*, *Nature*, and *Environmental Research Letters* and her work has been featured in _National Geographic_, _Vox_, and _NBC News_.
-Currently, Emily is a research associate at World Resources Institute, where she is tracking the uptake of technologies and practices to reduce emissions from agriculture and land use change.

 Previously, Emily was a science writer for NASA's Earth Science Data Systems Program, where she wrote about NASA's Earth science data and cyberinfrastructure.